brutal-plugin/brutal/README.md

 ## **#known issues, future stuff and notes**
 * review icesus 'help triggers'; this plugin does NOT send any game breaking commands. please feel free to contact me if something is a miss.
-* graphical elements may look ugly over wine on linux. (nothing i can do about this)
+* graphical elements may look ugly over wine on linux. (nothing i can do about this).
 * i might put in scrollbars in the chat window in a future relase.
-* buffs window needs some work, need your help as i need the text that triggers start and finish of buff
+* buffs window needs some work, need your help for triggers to start and finish off the buff.
 * errors may crop up if your internet connection is too laggy.
 * need to find a way to reclaim that screen real-estate when not in party.
 * do not blame plugin for death, loss of exp etc.